How do you measure employer brand?

 A core focus for employer brand managers is increasing brand awareness; specifically, ensuring that the people you want to work for you are aware of your organisation and interested in what you have to offer.
 There are many ways to measure and monitor how many people your communications reach and, importantly, how they feel about what you have to say.

-Measuring brand awareness and preference is essential to measure the effectiveness of employer brand strategies, it is also a good way to understand the impacts of business, social and economic changes as well as competitor strategies.
+Measuring brand awareness and preference is essential to measure employer branding strategies, it is also a good way to understand the impacts of business, social and economic changes as well as competitor strategies.

 Putting it into practice: